MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental Results

 \subsection{Training multiple accents}

 We intend to evaluate our on-device training procedure on multiple accents.
 We conduct our experiment on the dataset for accents defined in Section \ref{sec:data acquisition}.
-Moving forward, we train the same $S_H$ model with batch-size, B=5, and learning rate 10e-5, as these were the most effective hyperparameter values selected from our previous experiments.
+Moving forward, we train the same $S_1$ model with batch size, B=5, and learning rate 10e-5, as these were the most effective hyperparameter values selected from our previous experiments.

-The results in Figure \ref{fig:NE_dataset results} display the WER from the baseline model in blue and the WER from the saved model trained with stopping criteria in red.
-It is evident that the baseline model produced a majority of errors while using our multi-accented dataset, mainly due to its inability to generalize for named entity words such as names, numbers, and locations.
-The average WER before training is 25.11\% and after training is 17.7\%.
+Figure \ref{fig:NE_dataset results} shows the results, where the WER from the baseline model in blue and the WER from the saved model trained with stopping criteria in red.
+The average WER before training is 25.11\%, and after training is 17.7\%.
 We see an average drop of 44\% for the WER across all accents.
 The results clearly show that on-device training improves the acoustic model for each speaker.

 Figure \ref{fig:ne_wertrend} shows the WER trend versus epochs for the first round of training.
 The trend indicates that WER values are monotonically decreasing with the increase in training epochs.
-The * symbol denotes the epoch E where, the minimum metric value (WER) is obtained and the checkpoints are saved for the next round.
-We use our stopping criteria based on the validation set's WER to halt the training.
-We see that the steepest decrease in metric value is in the first epoch.
-And WER decreases slowly over the next epochs.
-We do not observe any particular trend with respect to accent or gender.
+The * symbol denotes the epoch where the minimum metric value (WER) or when the battery percentage or RAM is below the threshold is obtained, and the checkpoints are saved for the next round.
+We see that the steepest decrease in metric value is in the first epoch, and WER decreases slowly over the successive epochs.
+We do not observe any particular trend concerning accent or gender.